 Gender Pay Gap

-We welcome the opportunity to publish our gender pay gap report for 2019.
-You will find more details on reporting requirements and how the data is calculated on the Government website.The data for Brandon Trust for 2019 is as follows:
+We welcome the opportunity to publish our gender pay gap report.
+You can find more details on reporting requirements and how the data is calculated on the Government website.The data for Brandon Trust for 2020 is as follows:

-- Median hourly rate – women’s hourly rate is 0.71% higher
+- Median hourly rate – is equal for women and men

 - Bonus gender pay gap – not applicable as Brandon doesn’t operate a bonus scheme